Build a multi-container app with Docker Compose, then build images with Docker Bake and push them to …

 The annualized savings were significant.

-After initial deployment, our security team audited the setup, drawing on the kind of controls covered in this AWS security features guide.
-Three issues found:
+After initial deployment, it’s worth auditing the setup, drawing on the kind of controls covered in this AWS security features guide.
+Three common issues:

 Issue #1: S3 Bucket Public Access

-Security team flagged that S3 bucket was publicly accessible.
-While necessary for S3 website hosting, it’s a red flag in security scans.
+A publicly accessible S3 bucket — while necessary for S3 website hosting — is a red flag in security scans.

 The solution: Use CloudFront with Origin Access Control (OAC) and block public S3 access: